programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 For example, working with the MARC data fields for personal names, you could create a network of correspondents.
 Or you could analyze which subjects are common in the MARC records.
-Now that you have the MARC records downloaded and can use `pymarc`{.filename} to extract information from the fields, the possibilities can multiply rapidly!
+Now that you have the MARC records downloaded and can use `pymarc` to extract information from the fields, the possibilities can multiply rapidly!

   [Internet Archive]: http://archive.org/
   [early JSTOR journal content]: https://archive.org/details/jstor_ejc